tjg/round-the-rabbit/README.md

 # round-the-rabbit

-A simple way to use RabbitMQ and Clojurewerk's excellent Langohr library.
+A simple way to use RabbitMQ (and Clojurewerkz's excellent Langohr library).

-Declare how you want to connect.
+Declare your connection.
 (With a vocabulary faithful to AMQP concepts.)
-This lib takes care of auto-reconnect; and it's still easy to use Langohr directly, for more control.
+Behind the scenes, this lib takes care of details like auto-reconnect.
+And if you desire more control, it's still easy to use Langohr directly.

 ## Status

-**Not release-ready yet.**
+**Not released yet.** This is only "working prototype" quality.
+Wait a little bit.

+I'm writing this because learning details of RabbitMQ's Java lib was the most time-consuming part of writing a proof-of-concept Clojure service.

 ## TODO